Evan Hazelett

 Biography

-I have been a lifelong advocate of more sustainable and socially/racially just agrifood systems, and spent most of the last decade either working in or researching agrifood systems to this end.
-Prior to completing a master in urban planning, I worked in food waste and youth culinary education, and just before starting my PhD I worked at a food distribution hub serving food insecure people, running the pantry and doing research and advocacy.
+I have been a lifelong advocate of sustainability and social justice in agrifood systems, and spent most of the last decade either working in or researching agrifood systems to this end.
+Before the PhD, I worked on food waste, youth culinary education, equitable food sourcing, and food insecurity.
 During my master’s, I worked as a Research Assistant on two projects, one on restaurant sourcing practices as part of Catherine Brinkley’s Environment, Land, and Food Systems (ELFS) Lab at UC Davis and the other on prison agriculture as part of Josh Sbicca’s Prison Agriculture Lab (PAL) at Colorado State University.
-I wrote my master’s thesis on nonprofit prison garden programs around the country, bringing together insights from (urban) political ecology, critical agrifood studies, Black geographies, and carceral geography.
-I am currently launching/co-leading the Critical Agrifood Working Group (CAWG) alongside peers on the Berkeley Food Institute’s Graduate Council at UC Berkeley.
+In the master in urban planning at the Harvard Graduate School of Design, I wrote my master’s thesis on nonprofit prison garden programs around the U.S., bringing together insights from (urban) political ecology, critical agrifood studies, Black geographies, and carceral geography.
+In August 2023, I co-founded the Critical Agrifood Working Group (CAWG) through the Berkeley Food Institute at UC Berkeley and have co-led it since.

 Publications